gabrielwong159/movie-review/README.md

 ## Methodology
 ### Data preprocessing
-Typical data cleaning steps for text include removing stopwords and normalizing text.
+Typical data cleaning steps for text include removing stop words and normalizing text.
 In this example, we also implement removal of HTML tags.

 ### Feature extraction
 #### Bag-of-words word counts